Can Bose-Einstein condensates enhance radioactive decay?

 We now emphasize two other principles:\\ \textit{(6) The properties of a Bose-Einstein condensate are not relevant for emission of light or scattering of light.
 There is no condensate ``magic''.}\\ This immediately follows from our discussion above.
-The optical properties of a BEC are identical to a non-condensate medium with the same density and Doppler width (given by the velocity distribution) (see also End Matters).
+The optical properties of a BEC are identical to a non-condensate medium with the same density and Doppler width (given by the velocity distribution)~\cite{KetterleMWA} (see also End Matters).
 The condensate suffers from the same limitations of emission into many modes and a short coherence time as a thermal cloud.
 There is no mechanism which automatically transfers the coherence of the condensate to the emitted photon and recoiling atoms.
+Otherwise, we would have already observed enhanced single-body decay in BECs of metastable Helium \cite{metastable_helium_bec_cohentannoudji,metastable_helium_bec_alainaspect}.
 In cold atom experiments, a condensate has usually higher gain than a thermal cloud (since it is smaller) and a longer coherence time (since its velocity spread is smaller), but these are quantitative and not qualitative differences.
 The situation is somewhat different for positronium annihilation lasers (see End Matters).

 \textit{(7) Dicke superradiance works in principle for fermionic emitters, but not for fermionic radiation.}\\ The classical discussion of Dicke superradiance assumes localized emitters, hence the quantum statistics of the parent do not play any role.
-For a gas of fermionic emitters there is additional Doppler broadening and a shortening of the coherence time due to the Fermi momentum but super-radiance is still possible\cite{KetterleMWA,Meystre_PhysRevLett.86.4199,Fermion_SR_PhysRevLett.106.210401}.
+For a gas of fermionic emitters there is additional Doppler broadening and a shortening of the coherence time due to the Fermi momentum but super-radiance is still possible~\cite{KetterleMWA,Meystre_PhysRevLett.86.4199,Fermion_SR_PhysRevLett.106.210401}.
 In a accompanying paper we show that superradiance is impossible when the the emitted particle is a fermion.
 Fermionic anti-commutators introduce minus signs and remove the constructive superposition of matrix elements~\cite{FermiImposible}.

 \textbf{Specific Proposals} We can now examine specific proposals for enhancement of nuclear decay using Bose-Einstein condensates.
 Suggested experimental parameters for the proposals to enhance gamma-ray emission from $^{135m}\mathrm{Cs}$~\cite{MARMUGI2018}, neutrino emission from $^{83}\mathrm{Rb}$ (neglecting its fermionic nature)~\cite{neutrino_laser_jones_formaggio} are summarized in Table \ref{table:experimental_parameter}.
 For photon energies around 1 MeV, the photon wavelength is on the order of pm.
 For a cloud of few $\mu$m diameter the coherent solid angle is on the order of $10^{-12}$.